torlenor/torlenor.github.io/_posts/2020-10-23-machine_learning_reinforment_learning_kalah_part1.markdown

   {% endfor %}
 </table>

 The comparison on the larger board with six bins each side and four seeds in each bin, i.e., $(6,4)$ in our notation, must be done without the RL agents, because, as we discussed in the previous section, we were not able to train a well-performing RL agent for larger boards.
 However, we are still comparing the classic agents for the larger boards.
 The biggest difference to the smaller board is that player 1 has a much higher win rate in case of the first three agent types.
-For minimax it is not so clear and the performance seems to be en-par with the performance on the smaller board, with the exception of the matchup against the max score and repeat agent, where the minimax agent performed worse, but still winning more than half of the games.
+For minimax it is not so clear and the performance seems to be en-par with the performance on the smaller board, with the exception of the matchup against the MaxScoreRepeat agent, where the Minimax agent performed worse, but still winning more than half of the games.

 <table>
     <caption>Table 2: Comparison of classic agents on a $(6,4)$ board.
 Shown is the average win percentage of player 1 (rows) vs. player 2 (columns) after playing $N=1000$ games.</caption>